cuda.core.experimental._event.Event¶

 Applications can asynchronously record events at any point in the program.
 An event keeps a record of all previous work within the last recorded stream.

-Events can be used to monitor device’s progress, query completion of work up to event’s record, and help establish dependencies between GPU work submissions.
+Events can be used to monitor device’s progress, query completion of work up to event’s record, help establish dependencies between GPU work submissions, and record the elapsed time (in milliseconds) on GPU:

 Destroy the event.